FAU-LAP/NOMAD-CAMELS/docs/source/index.rst

 To get started with CAMELS first `install <https://fau-lap.github.io/NOMAD-CAMELS/doc/installation/installation.html>`_ it and learn how to use it with our "Getting started" `tutorial <https://fau-lap.github.io/NOMAD-CAMELS/doc/tutorials/quick_start.html>`_.

-Project and Community
+Contact and Community
 =====================

-If you have questions or problems with CAMELS we invite you to contact us via
+If you have questions or problems with CAMELS we invite you to contact us via Discord:

 .. raw:: html